ufal/SynSemClassPipeline/README.md

 ---

+This toolchain was developed as part of [Petr Kašpárek's bachelor thesis](https://dspace.cuni.cz/handle/20.500.11956/192066?locale-attribute=en).
-This toolchain is part of the SynSemClass project, whose goal is to "create specifications and definitions of a hierarchical event-type ontology, populated with words denoting events or states."
-See the [official website](https://ufal.mff.cuni.cz/synsemclass) for a more detailed overview, scientific publications and data.
+It is part of the [SynSemClass project](https://ufal.mff.cuni.cz/synsemclass), whose goal is to create specifications and definitions of a hierarchical event-type ontology, populated with words denoting events or states.
+See the [official website](https://ufal.mff.cuni.cz/synsemclass) for a more detailed overview, scientific publications and data, and the central [SynSemClass repository](https://github.com/ufal/SynSemClass), which aggregates the source code from all SynSemClass-related projects.

 The ontology is currently populated by English, Czech and German.
 This toolchain uses existing tools to provide annotations suggestions for new languages.